Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand

 Setting The Tone For The New School Year

-For more than six years, I taught English as a foreign language (EFL) at a school in Thailand.
+For almost seven years, I taught English as a foreign language (EFL) at a school in Thailand.
 Every year I attempted to set the tone for my classes for the new school year by doing the following during the first 50 minute period:

 1. Establish Rapport With Students:

 2. Laying A Foundation For Classroom Policy And Procedure:

 Introductions between the teacher and students and among the students will probably take 35 - 40 minutes.
 In a 50 minute class period, only 10 - 15 minutes will remain for establishing classroom policy and procedure.
 This is extremely crucial, because classroom routines, policies, and discipline must be set during the first class.
 From the first day of class, students and teachers must be on the same page for teacher expectations regarding books and supplies brought to each class, attendance. tardiness, homework, tests and grading, and acceptable student classroom behavior.
 If students don't have or understand teacher expectations, there certainly will be problems in the classes which could have been avoided.